 The joint lead arrangers for the AMC senior secured credit facilities were Merrill Lynch, Pierce, Fenner & Smith Incorporated and JPMorgan Chase Bank, N.A., with JPMorgan Chase Bank, N.A. serving as administrative agent and collateral agent.

 Gary Simon led the notes offering team at HHR, which included Jenny Graham and Emily Nordin.
 Steve Greene led the credit facility team at HHR, which included M. Shams Billah, Brandon Gershowitz and Laura Trumbull.
-Alex Anderson handled tax matters, Jim Delaney handled ERISA matters and Katie Merrill handled intellectual property matters.
+Jim Delaney handled ERISA matters and Katie Merrill handled intellectual property matters.
 Alex Hernandez and Audrey Wilkins provided paralegal support for the transaction.